+MENDOCINO COAST HEALTH CARE DISTRICT

 MANAGEMENT CONSULTING AGREEMENT

-THIS MANAGEMENT CONSULTING AGREEMENT ("Agreement") is made effective as of October 26, 2023 (the "Effective Date") by and between The Mendocino Coast Health Care District ("Client") and TERRIS BARNES WALTERS BOIGON HEATH LESTER, INC., a California Corporation d/b/a Props & Measures (“P&M”).
+THIS MANAGEMENT CONSULTING AGREEMENT ("Agreement") is made effective as of November __, 2023 (the "Effective Date") by and between the Mendocino Coast Health Care District ("Client") and TERRIS BARNES WALTERS BOIGON HEATH LESTER, INC., a California Corporation d/b/a Props & Measures (“P&M”).

 RECITALS

-A. Client needs assistance evaluating the electoral feasibility of a bond measure, developing a measure for the ballot and implementing a public outreach and communications program to raise awareness of the Client’s funding needs.
+A. Client needs assistance evaluating the electoral feasibility of a bond measure, developing a potential measure for the ballot and implementing a public outreach and communications program to raise awareness of the Client’s funding needs.

-B. P&M is a professional consulting firm that provides ballot measure electoral feasibility, public outreach and communication consulting services.
+B. P&M is a professional consulting firm that provides ballot measure electoral feasibility, impartial public outreach and communication consulting services.

-C. Client desires that P&M provide certain consulting services to Client with respect to a Bond Measure related to seismic retrofit or replacement of the Adventist Coast Mendocino Health Hospital (“Bond Measure”) pursuant to the terms and conditions set forth herein.
+C. Client desires that P&M provide certain consulting services to Client with respect to a potential bond measure related to seismic retrofit, repair, or replacement of the Adventist Coast Mendocino Health Hospital (“Bond Measure”) pursuant to the terms and conditions set forth herein.

 NOW THEREFORE, in consideration of the premises and mutual covenants contained herein, the parties agree as follows: